-- Enter a name for the test and click OK.
+Enter a name for the test and click OK.
 In our example, we entered a name but accepted the default group.
-The test opens in the Main window.
+The test opens in the Test View pane.

-- Double-click the VU Group for your new workflow.
-The Group Specification panel opens.
+Double-click the VU Group for your new workflow.

-On the Virtual Users tab, increase the number of VUs in the VU group to a conservative number, such as 5, so you don't tax the localhost Injector.
+In the Group Specification panel, on the Virtual Users tab, increase the number of VUs in the VU group.
+Use a conservative number, such as 5, so you don't tax the localhost injector.
 Also be mindful of the maximum VUs allowed by available licenses.

-- On the Iterations tab on the Runtime Settings tab, raise the number of iterations to 20 to increase the amount of data gathered and available for later analysis, and click OK to commit the changes.
+Select Runtime Settings > Interations, and raise the number of iterations to 20 to increase the amount of data gathered and available for later analysis.
+Click OK to commit the changes.

 Building Your Project